Trump retaliates against Pelosi, says he's postponing her trip abroad

 President Trump appeared to retaliate against Speaker of the House Nancy Pelosi Thursday after she asked him to postpone his State of the Union address — and hard.

 In a publicly released letter, Mr. Trump told the new House speaker he is postponing her trip to Brussels, Egypt and Afghanistan "due to the shutdown."
-A White House official told CBS News that Pelosi and her staff were scheduled to leave for the trip at 3 p.m., and Pelosi's office was preparing to take buses that would take them to a nearby base.
+A White House official told CBS News that Pelosi and other members of Congress were scheduled to leave for the trip shortly after 3 p.m.
+CBS News correspondent Ed O'Keefe reports Pelosi and her staff were preparing to load buses that would take them to Andrews Base for the trip.
 Pelosi was scheduled to take U.S. military transportation, which Mr. Trump has the ability to halt, a senior White House official told CBS News.
-Mr. Trump said Pelosi could still use military transportation, if she wishes.
+Mr. Trump said Pelosi could still use commercial transportation for the trip.

-Pelosi had written him on Wednesday asking him to delay his State of the Union address, as the ongoing government shutdown would mean federal law enforcement officers would be working the event without pay.
+Pelosi had written to the president on Wednesday asking him to delay his State of the Union address, as the ongoing government shutdown would mean federal law enforcement officers would be working the event without pay.
 Mr. Trump did not specifically respond to Pelosi's State of the Union address request in his letter — but the point was clear.

 "Due to the shutdown, I am sorry to inform you that your trip to Brussels, Egypt, and Afghanistan has been postponed," Mr. Trump wrote.
 "We will reschedule this seven-day excursion when the shutdown is over.
 In light of the 800,000 great American workers not receiving pay, I am sure that you would agree that postponing this public relations event is totally appropriate."